Tatsama: Bengali

 Bengali's lexicon is now about 40% tatsama (with about 58% tadbhava vocabulary inherited from Old Indo-Aryan via the Prakrit languages such as Apabhramsha and Avahaṭṭha).
-Writers such as Rabindranath Tagore, Michael Madhusudan Dutt, Ishwar Chandra Vidyasagar, and Bankim Chandra Chattopadhyay introduced a large number of tatsamas into Bengali.

 Odia

 Early Odia dictionaries such as Gitabhidhana (17th Century), Sabda Tattva Abhidhana (1916), Purnachandra Odia Bhashakosha (1931) and Promoda Abhidan (1942) list Sanskrit Tatsama vocabulary.

 They are derived from Sanskrit verbal roots with the addition of suffixes and known in Odia as "tatsama krudanta".

 Southern Indo-Aryan

 Sinhala

 The way the tatsama entered the Sinhala language is comparable to what is found in Bengali language: they are scholarly borrowings of Sanskrit or Pali terms.
 Tatsama in Sinhala can be identified by their ending exclusively in -ya or -va, whereas native Sinhala words tend to show a greater array of endings.
 Many scientific concepts make use of tatsama, for instance grahaņaya 'eclipse', but they are also found for more everyday concepts.

 Western Indo-Aryan

 For the most part, the western Indo-Aryan languages such as Punjabi, Sindhi, Hindko, and Saraiki do not use tatsama vocabulary.
 The majority of words in these languages are inherited from Prakrit or borrowed from Persian and Arabic.
-The notable exception in the group of western Indo-Aryan languages is Hindustani, which began with most of its borrowed vocabulary coming from Persian, and in recent history has incorporated a larger amount of learned borrowings from Sanskrit.
+The notable exception in the group of western Indo-Aryan languages is Hindustani, which began with most of its borrowed vocabulary coming from Persian, and in recent history has incorporated a larger amount of learned borrowings from Sanskrit in its new variety called Modern Standard Hindi.
 Many of these, however, are borrowed indirectly from Bengali or Marathi, or given meanings based on English or Perso-Arabic derived words already in use in Hindustani.
-Any tatsama vocabulary occurring in Punjabi is borrowed from Hindi/Urdu, and likewise tatsama words in languages spoken further west are likely to be indirect loans of Hindi/Urdu words used in Punjabi.
+Any tatsama vocabulary occurring in Punjabi is borrowed from Hindi, and likewise tatsama words in languages spoken further west are likely to be indirect loans of Hindi words used in Punjabi.
 Very few of these are used in colloquial speech, and their use tends to be limited to formal settings or Hindu religious contexts.